xcube-dev/xcube/docs/source/cubespec.md

 ## Metadata Consolidation

-Datasets should provide consolidated dataset metadata in their root directories.
+Datasets using Zarr format should provide consolidated dataset metadata in their root directories.
 This allows reading the metadata of datasets with many variables more efficiently, especially when data is stored in Object Storage and every metadata file would need to fetched via an individual HTTP request.